 for one too.
 Find a pet to adopt.

-Bella’s adoption fee is $200 and she’s located in Milwaukee, WI.
-Because all our Cupids are fostered in private homes, an approved application MUST be on file before a meet-and-greet can be scheduled.
+Glimmer is working on her resource guarding and would do best in a house with much older children and medium- to large-sized dogs.
+No small kids, small dogs, cats or other small pets at this time.
+Her adoption fee is $250 and she’s located in Milwaukee, WI.
+Because all our Cupids are fostered in private homes, an approved application MUST be on file before proceeding with a meet-and-greet.
 The online application can be found at http://www.caninecupids.org/adopt-.html.

 About Canine Cupids